hyperthunk/rebar_alien_plugin/README.md

 # Rebar Alien Plugin

 This plugin allows you to include *alien* sub_dirs and/or dependencies in a project built by rebar.
+In practise, this means that the plugin can do two things for you:

+1. Allow you to work with sub_dirs that do not have an OTP .app file
+2. Allow you to deal with custom behaviours for any kind of sub_dirs

 To see how this works, take a look at the `examples` directory, which contains a sub directory including a simple junit test and maven build.
 You can run the example (assuming you have java + maven installed on your system) by changing to the `examples/simple` directory and typing:

     $ rebar compile

 If you pass `-v` you'll get more verbose output.

-Going into `examples/custom` you will find a more complex sample.
-Try running `rebar alien:commands` to list the available commands and then running the special `mvn:test` command which is added (via configuration!) to rebar for the *inttest* subfolder.
+Going into `examples/custom` you will find a more complete sample, which does the same thing, but using a more general approach.

+Try running `rebar alien:commands` to list the available commands and then running the special `mvn:test` command which is added (via configuration!) to rebar only for the *inttest* subfolder.

     $ rebar alien:commands
     ==> inttest (alien:commands)